 Weaknesses

-The hardware dependency is both a strength and a constraint.
-Organizations must procure, deploy, and maintain physical devices, which adds infrastructure overhead compared to pure-software solutions.
-The Smartbadge ecosystem also means Vocera works best as a complement to, rather than a replacement for, mobile-based CC&C platforms.
+The hardware need is both a strength and a limit.
+Groups must buy, deploy, and maintain physical devices.
+This adds cost compared to software-only options.
+The badge setup also means Vocera works best alongside, not instead of, phone-based messaging platforms.

 Best Fit